 - Wear sunglasses in the days following surgery (protects from exposure)

 Take back your appearance today!
 Schedule a consultation with Dr. Cole to get started on a new you.
-We operate within state-of-the-art and fully accredited facilities in Silverdale and Sequim.
+We operate within state-of-the-art and fully accredited facilities in Silverdale.
 Our guarantee is we will provide you with advanced aesthetic procedures backed by a welcoming and qualified medical staff.
-Call us today to learn more about blepharoplasty or any plastic surgery in Seattle offered at Cole Aesthetic Center.
-We are available at 360-228-3235 and ready to answer any questions you might have.
+Call us today to learn more about plastic surgery offered at Cole Aesthetic Center.
+We are available and ready to answer any questions you might have.